valentjn/vscode-ltex/pages/docs/advanced-usage.md

 - Similarly to magic comments, LTeX only switches languages for the rest of the file that contains the babel commands.
 There is no inheritance for files that are included, e.g., via `\input` or `\include`.
 This is because LTeX is a file-based checker and has no notion of “LaTeX projects” that comprise multiple TeX files.
 In particular, `\usepackage[LANGUAGE]{babel}` will not switch languages if your preamble is in a different file than your text.
 In this case, use one of the other supported babel commands.
 - It's not recommended (nor should it be necessary) to use magic comments and babel commands in the same document.

-## Ignoring False Positives with Regular Expressions
+## Hiding False Positives with Regular Expressions

-It's possible to use [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) to make LTeX ignore false positives based on regular expressions.
+It's possible to use [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives) to make LTeX hide false positives based on regular expressions.

-The recommended way of using [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) is via the `Ignore in this sentence` quick fix.
-This will add a pair consisting of the ID of the LanguageTool rule and the “sentence” to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence).
+The recommended way of using [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives) is via the `Hide false positive` quick fix.
+This will add a JSON string containing the ID of the LanguageTool rule and the “sentence” to [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives).
 LanguageTool internally splits every document into “sentences,” based on language-dependent rules (usually punctuation).

-If you want to ignore sentences based on a general pattern, you can add rule/sentence pairs yourself to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence).
-The sentence in the pair is a [Java-compatible regular expression](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
+If you want to hide sentences based on a general pattern, you can add JSON strings with rule/sentence pairs yourself to [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives).
+The format of the JSON string is documented in the description of the setting.

+The sentence in the JSON string is a [Java-compatible regular expression](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html).
+Note that you have to replace all backslashes (`\`) in the regular expression with four backslashes (`\\\\`) as the JSON string will be parsed twice, once by VS Code for reading `settings.json` and once by LTeX to parse the JSON string itself.

-Note that the checking whether a match returned by LanguageTool is a false positive according to [`ltex.ignoreRuleInSentence`](settings.html#ltexignoreruleinsentence) happens after the document has been split into sentences.
+Finally, remember that checking whether a match returned by LanguageTool is a false positive according to [`ltex.hiddenFalsePositives`](settings.html#ltexhiddenfalsepositives) happens after the document has been split into sentences.
 Therefore, it's not possible to have regular expressions that span multiple sentences.

 ## LanguageTool HTTP Servers